suraj-suresh11/FuelPriceForecast/README.md

 Implement forecasting with and without VAT to provide insights into price trends.
 Interactivity:

-5) Utilize slicers to allow users to filter data based on parameters like date range, fuel type, etc.
+5)Utilize slicers to allow users to filter data based on parameters like date range, fuel type, etc.

 ## Dependencies
 + Power BI Desktop